Tuesday, December 16, 2008

-WHAT'S cheaper and chicer than finding a rococo chaise at Goodwill for a song?
-Pouncing on a pair of apple green boudoir chairs turfed on the pavement!
+What's cheaper and choosier than finding a rococo chaise at the Salvos?
+Pouncing on a pair of apple green boudoir chairs turfed out with the trash!

-That's exactly what fellow Aussie Sarhys Page and I did after emerging from a cheap'n'choosy night at the Hudson Hotel.
+It was precisely the good fortune of fellow Aussie Sarhys Page and me after emerging from a Cheap'n'Choosy night at the Hudson Hotel.

 Planet pequeña!

-We stumbled out stone cold sober as you do on a c'n'c binge, to see this pair of ornate chairs perched on the pavement beside a pile of garbage bags.
+We stumbled out stone cold sober as you do on a C'n'C binge, to spot this pair of ornate chairs perched on the pavement beside a pile of garbage bags.

 "Oooooh, they'll match my kitchen perfectly!" squealed Sarhys.
-We hoisted them on our shoulders and made for the subway, getting all kinds of spontaneous comments from bemused security guards and the general public.
+We hoisted them on our shoulders and made for the subway, getting all kinds of attention from bemused security guards and bystanders.

-"You know you want 'em, getcha hairy eyeball off 'em!" yelled Sarhys over her shoulder in true blue Strine.
+"You know you want 'em, getcha hairy eyeball off 'em!" yelled Sarhys over her shoulder.

-On riding them down the escalators (see the video) we faced envy as green as the fake leather upholstery.
+On riding them down the escalators (see the video) we enjoyed even more leatherette envy.

 "Ooooh, they'll match my kitchen perfectly!" squealed a woman to her friend.
 "I'll give you 30 bucks each for them!"